“Introducing Query Capture and Replay” Webinar Collateral

 Baltimore/Washington DB2 Users Group LUW Meeting – Friday, 3/6

-Posted by Kim May on March 3, 2009 under Baltimore Washington DB2 Users Group, Data Studio, DB2 Education, DB2 for Linux Unix Windows, MQT's, SQL Tuning.
+Posted by Frank Fillmore on March 3, 2009 under Baltimore Washington DB2 Users Group, Data Studio, DB2 Education, DB2 for Linux Unix Windows, MQT's, SQL Tuning.
 Tags: .

 The second LUW track meeting is scheduled for this Friday, March 6, 2009, at the IBM TEC in McLean, Virginia.
 Petrus Chan from the Toronto Lab will be presenting.